-The 77D is positioned mid-level, as step up from the Rebel series cameras yet remaining decidedly below the 80D in Canon's lineup, targeting moderately serious but non-professional photographers.
+The 77D is positioned mid-level, a step up from the Rebel series cameras, yet remains decidedly below the 80D in Canon's lineup, targeting moderately serious non-professional photographers.
 While I'm sure that Canon is trying to better differentiate this model from the Rebels, it is still primarily a Rebel in my mind.
 It has the same size and shape along with nearly identical features as the announced-at-the-same-time Rebel T7i.
 However, the few feature differentiators are valuable, making it a better choice for most photographers – as long as the higher price tag does not trip up this decision.

-The Rebel camera models are targeted at beginners and people with only a mild interest in pursuing their photographic passions, but nonetheless want great image quality.
-While I think the 77D is going to be suitable even for some professional uses, including as a backup to a higher end model, this camera model is expected to capture a tremendous number of memories.
+The Rebel camera models are targeted at beginners and people with a mild-to-moderate interest in pursuing photographic passions, but nonetheless want great image quality.
+While I think the 77D is suitable even for some professional uses, including as a backup to a higher end model, this camera model is expected to capture a tremendous number of memories.
 Memories with family and friends, memories of travel and vacations, memories of life events and a long list beyond these.

-Like the Canon EOS Rebel T7i, I expect the 77D to deliver professional grade image quality from a compact, lightweight, feature-filled, very-easy-to-use body that carries a modest price tag.
+Like the Canon EOS Rebel T7i, the 77D delivers professional grade image quality from a compact, lightweight, feature-filled, very-easy-to-use body with a modest price tag.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan